kmos/kmos.github.io/_posts/2020-06-03-contract-tests-part1.md

 This is the first of a series of blog posts about Contract Testing which cover the minimum set of theory and practice necessary for an effective adoption in your team, from design to code integration.

-For the sake of clarity, I have [strong opinion](https://www.youtube.com/watch?v=oxbS9Pe2PhE&feature=youtu.be).

 Contract Testing is a category of testing activity where the data formats and conventions defined by two systems (services) which communicate a business value, is tested against a Mock called "Contract".
 A service _provides_ a callable API that can be _consumed_ by another (or many) service which create an interaction between parties